jupyterlab/maintainer-tools/README.md

 ## Base Setup

-Use this action to consolidate setup steps in your workflows.
+Use this action to consolidate setup steps and caching in your workflows.
 You can control the versions of Python and Node used by setting `matrix.python-version` and `matrix.node-version`, respectively.
 An example workflow file would be:

 ```yaml